Ministry Guidelines

 Community Trust Grants

-SCCF established Community Trusts to serve better the current and emerging needs of ministries across the state.
+SCCF established Community Trusts to serve the current and emerging needs of ministries across the state.
 Opportunities for Community Trust grants are available in Spartanburg, Greenville, and York Counties and along the Grand Strand in Horry and Georgetown Counties.
-Invitations to apply are sent in July, and awards are announced in October.
+Invitations to apply are sent in the Summer, and awards are announced in the Fall.

 Circle 555 Grants

-Circle 555, the Women's Giving Circle of SCCF, offers annual grants to ministries addressing women, children, and families.
+Circle 555, the Women's Giving Circle of South Carolina Christian Foundation, offers annual grants to ministries addressing women, children, and families.
 Opportunities for Circle 555 grants are available in Spartanburg, Greenville, and York Counties, along the Grand Strand in Horry and Georgetown Counties.
-Invitations to apply are sent each year in November, and awards are granted in the Spring.
+Invitations to apply are sent each year in the Fall, and awards are granted in the Spring.

 Guidelines